 Yom Kippur: The Day of Atonement

-This Shabbat we don't read a particular Parasha in the Torah, because this Yom Kippur falls on Shabbat, which is otherwise called the sacred Day of Atonement!
+When Yom Kippur falls on Shabbat, we don't read a particular Parasha in the Torah, because it is called the sacred Day of Atonement!
 Hashem, who created us and knows what makes us tick the way a watchmaker knows the intricacies of a watch, knows that as human beings we are fallible and will sin, but Hashem in His great mercy gave us the unbelievable gift of Yom Kippur and Teshuvah.

 We must really take advantage of this gift and use it to pray with our hearts to Hashem so that He will forgive us and wipe our slate clean from last year’s sins in order to grant us another year of life.